cakephp/docs/en/appendices/2-4-migration-guide.rst

 AuthComponent
 -------------
-- AuthComponent now supports proper stateless mode when using `Basic` or `Digest` authenticators.
+- AuthComponent now supports proper stateless mode when using 'Basic' or 'Digest' authenticators.
 Starting of session can be prevented by setting :php:attr:`AuthComponent::$sessionKey` to false.
-Also now when using only `Basic` or `Digest` you are no longer redirected to login page.
+Also now when using only 'Basic' or 'Digest' you are no longer redirected to login page.
 For more info check the :php:class:`AuthComponent` page.
-- Property :php:attr:`AuthComponent::$authError` can be set to boolean `false` to suppress flash message from being displayed.
+- Property :php:attr:`AuthComponent::$authError` can be set to boolean ``false`` to suppress flash message from being displayed.

 PasswordHasher
 --------------